syncfusion-content/wpf-docs/wpf/SfDiagram/Virtualization.md

 {% endhighlight %}
 {% endtabs %}

-N> In SfDiagram, we named Deferred Scrolling support as `Outline`.
+N> In SfDiagram, Deferred Scrolling support is named as `Outline`.
 Outline is only applicable when virtualization is enabled.

 ![DeferredScrolling](Virtualization_images/VirtualizeOutline.gif)

 ## Outline customization

-Options are provided to override the appearance, style and interval time of outline by using the [OutlineSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.OutlineSettings_members.html) class of diagram.
+Options are provided to override the appearance, style, and interval time of outline by using the [OutlineSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.OutlineSettings_members.html) class of diagram.

-* `OutlineStyle`: Specifies the style for the outline of the diagram elements
+* `OutlineStyle`: Specifies the style for the outline of the diagram elements.
 * `RenderInterval`: Specifies the time interval to render the diagram elements into view.
 Default time interval is 200ms.

 {% tabs %}